basiqio-oss/Basiq-docs/reference/BASIQ API/testing.md

 > 🚧 Sandbox environment
 >
 > You can use our sandbox environment for free right now - just grab an API key to get started (via the [Developer Dashboard](https://dashboard.basiq.io/)).
-We recommend using our test bank `Hooli`.
+We recommend using our test bank `Hooli` for openbanking flow.&#x20;

 **Note:** There is a limit of 500 for sandbox connections.
 If you reach your limit and need to have this increased, feel free to reach out to [support@basiq.io](mailto:support@basiq.io).